laravel/nova-docs/src/5.0/installation.md

 ### Authorizing Access to Nova

 Within your `App\Providers\NovaServiceProvider` class, there is a `gate` method.
 This authorization gate controls access to Nova in **non-local** environments.
-By default, any user can access the Nova dashboard when the current application environment is `local`.
+Users can access the Nova dashboard by default when the current application environment is `local`.
 You are free to modify this gate as needed to restrict access to your Nova installation:

 ```php
 namespace App\Providers;